stephenmcd/gnotty/README.rst

 As described above, each of the IRC server events implemented by the ``irclib`` package's ``irc.client.SimpleIRCClient`` class are available as event handlers for an IRC bot.
 Consult the ``irclib`` docs or source code for details about each of the IRC server events that are implemented, as documenting all of these is beyond the scope of this document.
 Here are some of the common events to get you started:

   - ``events.on("welcome")``: Bot has connected to the server but not yet joined the channel.
   - ``events.on("namreply")``: Bot receives the initial list of nicknames in the channel once joined.
   - ``events.on("join")``: Someone new joined the channel.
   - ``events.on("quit")``: Someone left the channel.
   - ``events.on("pubmsg")``: A message was sent to the channel.

 Each of the server events receive a ``connection`` and ``event`` argument, which are objects for the connection to the IRC server, and information about the event that occurred.

 Command Events
 ==============

 Event handlers for simple commands can be implemented using the ``command`` event name for the ``gnotty.bots.events.on`` decorator.
-The decorator then takes a second argument, which is the command name itself.
+The decorator then takes a ``command`` keyword argument, which is the command name itself.
 Command events are then triggered by any public messages in the channel that contain the command name as the first word in the message.
 Each subsequent word in the message after the command is then passed as a separate argument to the event handler method for the command.
 In each command event handler method, the bot can then perform some task, and return a message back to the channel.

 Timer Events